-Personally, I started using Yoast SEO a few years ago.
+Personally, I started using this plugin a few years ago.

 But what about a premium version of this plugin?

 Before I answer this question, I will do an overview of the functionalities of a non-paid version of the plugin.

 Yoast SEO is considered to be one of the best SEO plugins for WordPress.
 For many bloggers and webmasters (including me) this is by far the best choice in this area.

 As of February 02, 2020, it has over 27,000 reviews on wordpress.org with the average score of 4.9/5.0.

 In this section of the article, I will guide you through the basic features of this free SEO plugin.

 Keyword Optimization, Google Preview, SEO Analysis

 Free version of this tool allows you to optimize your content for just one keyword phrase of your choice.